God Almighty Hisself: The Life and Legacy of Dick Allen

 Which brings us to the second front: his off-field theatrics.
 Allen was certainly no angel but then again, how many players were?
 The book tackles his off-field issues and the perceptions and conclusions that grew from them so I won’t repeat them here.
 Suffice it to say, however, that the issues that surrounded Dick Allen were far more complex than many have traditionally assumed them to be.
 People skeptical of Allen’s “integrity, sportsmanship and character” (i.e., the HOF’s so-called “morality clause”) are invited to read the book and decide for themselves where they stand on this issue.
 In particular, they are invited to consider Allen’s relationship with Tony Taylor before concluding that he lacks the requisite integrity of a Hall of Famer.

-Dick Allen will once again be considered for enshrinement in 2017.
+Dick Allen missed enshrinement by the "Golden Era" committee in 2016 by a single vote and will once again be considered for enshrinement in 2020.

 Gene Mauch: The Little General.
 Hired by the Phillies in 1960 after the abrupt resignation (after an Opening Day loss) of “Whiz Kids” manager Eddie Sawyer, who remarked upon exiting that “I’m 49 and want to live to be 50,” Mauch was tasked with rebuilding the moribund ballclub and by 1964 he appeared to have completed the job.
 Ultimately, it was his meddling that proved to be the downfall of both the ’64 club and for Mauch as the Phillies’ manager as well.
 He overworked starters Jim Bunning and Chris Short down the stretch and stoked the rising tensions in the Phils’ dugout that contributed to their fateful September collapse (for those unfamiliar with Mauch, picture current Cubs skipper Joe Maddon.
 Then picture the opposite of that).
 Later, he engaged in a battle of wills with Allen that he couldn’t hope to win.
 Mauch firmly believed that he knew baseball players better than they knew themselves and, as such, knew what was best for both them and the club.
 His theories and tactics seemingly knew no bounds: he once cut a relief pitcher (Joe Verbanic) for being ‘‘too polite’’ for the job and was said to order the team trainer to give tranquilizers disguised as aspirin to a jittery pitcher.
 When he turned his tactics toward Allen, a battle royal was on.